-Development proposals will take account of the Hallaton Village Design Guide (See Appendix 5) and are required to have regard to the following design principles:
+Development proposals should have regard to the Hallaton Village Design Guide (See Appendix 5) and are required to have regard to the following design principles:

-1. New development will be required to respect and reinforce the local distinctiveness and character of the area in which it is situated.
-Proposals should clearly show how the general character, scale, mass, density and layout of the site, of the building or extension, fits in with the aspect of the surrounding area.

-- 2. Care should be taken to ensure that the development does not disrupt the visual amenities of the street scene and impact negatively on any significant wider landscape views; - 3.
+- 1. New development will be required to enhance and reinforce the local distinctiveness and character of the area in which it is situated.
+Proposals should clearly show how the general character, scale, mass, density and layout of the site, of the building or extension, fits in with the aspect of the surrounding area. - Care should be taken to ensure that the development does not disrupt the visual amenities of the street scene and impact negatively on any significant wider landscape views; - 3.
 New buildings and extensions will follow a consistent design approach in the use of materials, fenestration and the roofline to the building.
 Materials should be chosen to complement the design of the development and add to the quality or character of the surrounding environment; - 4.
 New buildings and extensions will reflect the character and historic context of existing developments within the Parish.
-However, contemporary and innovative materials and design will be supported where positive improvement can be robustly demonstrated without detracting from the historic context; - 5.
-Redevelopment, alteration or extension of historic farmsteads and agricultural buildings within the Parish will be sensitive to their distinctive character, materials and form; - 6.
+However, contemporary and innovative materials and design will be supported where positive improvement can be robustly demonstrated without detracting from the historic context; - Redevelopment, alteration or extension of historic farmsteads and agricultural buildings within the Parish will be sensitive to their distinctive character, materials and form; - 6.
 Proposals should minimise the impact on general amenity and give careful consideration to noise, odour and light.
+Light pollution should be minimised wherever possible.
+Proposals to install street lighting in undeveloped areas of the Parish that are currently dark at night (more than 50 metres from an existing street light) will not be supported.
+The use of on-street lighting will be appropriate and sympathetic to the context and consistent with the density and output of the lighting used in the surrounding area;

-Light pollution should be minimised wherever possible; - 7.
-Development will include a need to enhance biodiversity and relate well to the topography of the area, with existing trees and hedges and watercourses preserved whenever possible.
+- Development will include a need to enhance biodiversity and relate well to the topography of the area, with existing trees and hedges preserved whenever possible.
 Provision should be made for wildlife including roof design, bat and bird boxes, hedgehog friendly fencing and the use of hedges; - 8.
 Where possible, enclosure of plots should be of native hedging, wooden fencing, or stone/brick wall, any enclosures that are necessarily removed through the development process should be reinstated in keeping with the original; - 9.
-Housing plots should accommodate discreet storage containers compliant with the refuse and recycling collection system; - 10.
+Housing plots should accommodate discreet storage containers compliant with the refuse collection system; - 10.
 Development should incorporate sustainable design and construction techniques to meet high standards for energy and water efficiency, including the use of grey water and renewable and low carbon energy technology; and - 11.
 Development should incorporate sustainable drainage systems with maintenance regimes to minimise vulnerability to flooding and climate change and should not increase the risk of flooding downstream.